- Chronic enteropathy in dogs: A comprehensive review

 Changes in appetite

-Changes in eating behavior, such as decreased appetite or reluctance to eat, can also indicate chronic enteropathy.
+Changes in eating behavior, such as reduced appetite or loss of appetite, can also indicate chronic enteropathy.

 A bloated stomach, excessive gas production, and audible stomach noises can be symptoms of impaired digestion.

-Some dogs show signs of discomfort or pain in the abdominal area.
+Some dogs show signs of discomfort or pain in their abdominal area.
 They may be sensitive to touch or adopt a hunched posture.

-Look for changes in your dog's stool, such as mucus or blood.
-This may be an indication of inflammation in the gastrointestinal tract.
+Pay attention to any changes in your dog's stool, such as mucus or blood.
+This could indicate inflammation in the gastrointestinal tract.

 Lethargy and reduced activity